qkzk/fm/development.md

 ## TODO

+- [ ] use widget for every drawable element.
+First line should be a collection of widget which are drawned
 - [ ] while second window is opened, if the selection is below half screen, it's not shown anymore.
       Scroll to second element if needed
 - [ ] remote control